 - Avoiding sleeping on your hands at night to alleviate numbness.

 Contact a Chicago Workers Compensation Attorney

 In our state, employees who developed carpal tunnel syndrome as a result of doing their jobs may be eligible for workers’ compensation benefits.
 The Illinois Workers’ Compensation Act recently was amended to include caps on certain benefits for carpal tunnel syndrome claims, and it’s extremely important to discuss your case with an experienced St. Charles workers’ compensation attorney.
-Don’t hesitate to contact Woodruff Johnson & Evans today to talk with a dedicated advocate about your claim.
+Don’t hesitate to contact Woodruff Johnson & Evans Law Offices today to talk with a dedicated advocate about your claim.